Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

-Möbius transformations and twists induce in a straightforward way isomorphisms of nonabelian Hodge spaces, in particular they do not change their Betti side description as wild character varieties.
-On the other hand, the Fourier-Laplace transform is expected to induce nontrivial isomorphisms of wild character varieties.
-This has been proven in some cases \cite{szabo2015plancherel} but more work needs to be done for the general case, due to the fact that determining the Stokes data of the Fourier transform of a genus zero connection is quite involved \cite{malgrange1991equations, hien2014local,sabbah2016differential, dagnolo2020topological,hohl2022d_modules, mochizuki2010note,mochizuki2018stokes, doucot2024topological}.
-For this reason, since in the meantime we still want to view genus zero wild Riemann surfaces with boundary data related by basic operations as representations of the same nonabelian Hodge space, relying on the fact that basic operations on connections induce well-defined counterparts at the level of the corresponding wild Riemann surfaces with boundary data, we make the following definition:
+It is known in the case of regular singularities and in the simply-laced case that the wild character varieties on both sides of the Fourier transform are isomorphic~\cite{boalch2016global}.
+In the case of regular singularities it has also been shown that the Fourier transform induces a hyperk\"ahler isometry~\cite{szabo2015plancherel} between the nonabelian Hodge moduli spaces.
+Some work remains to be done to deal with the general case, due to the fact that determining the Stokes data of the Fourier transform of an irregular connection on $\mathbb P^1$ is quite involved \cite{dagnolo2020topological, doucot2025topological,hien2015local, hohl2022d_modules,malgrange1991equations, mochizuki2010note,mochizuki2018stokes, sabbah2016differential}.
+For this reason, since in the meantime we still want to view genus zero wild Riemann surfaces with boundary data related by basic operations as representations of the same nonabelian Hodge space, relying on the fact that basic operations on connections induce well-defined counterparts at the level of the corresponding wild Riemann surfaces with boundary data, we make the following definition.

-\begin{definition} Let $\mathcal M=\mathcal M(\bm{\Sigma_0})$ be a genus zero nonabelian Hodge space, with $\bm{\Sigma_0}$ a wild Riemann surface with boundary data on $\mathbb P^1$.
-A \emph{weak representation} of $\mathcal M$ is a wild Riemann surface with boundary data $\bm{\Sigma}$ that can be obtained from $\bm{\Sigma_0}$ by successive application of basic operations or admissible deformations. \end{definition}
+\begin{Definition} Let $\mathcal M=\mathcal M(\bm{\Sigma_0})$ be a genus zero nonabelian Hodge space, with $\bm{\Sigma_0}$ a wild Riemann surface with boundary data on $\mathbb P^1$.
+A \emph{weak representation} of $\mathcal M$ is a wild Riemann surface with boundary data $\bm{\Sigma}$ that can be obtained from $\bm{\Sigma_0}$ by successive application of basic operations or admissible deformations. \end{Definition}

 In the rest of the article, we will allow ourselves to simply use the term representation to refer to weak representations.
-Given a (weak) representation $\mathbf \Sigma$ of a nonabelian Hodge space $\mathcal M$, we say that the representations obtained from $\Sigma$ by the action of a symplectic transformation defined by an element of $\SL_2(\mathbb C)$, are its \emph{nearby representations}.
+Given a (weak) representation $\mathbf \Sigma$ of a nonabelian Hodge space $\mathcal M$, we say that the representations obtained from $\bm\Sigma$ by the action of a symplectic transformation defined by an element of $\SL_2(\mathbb C)$, are its \emph{nearby representations}.
 Finally, we will call \emph{basic representations} of a nonabelian Hodge space the nearby representations of a representation of minimal rank.